|

 surrender your citizenship or green card.
 The IRS rules are complex and you may need help

 successfully navigating your way.
-We can help you with that form and
+We can help you with that form and plan

 achieve the successful Tax surrender of your Citizenship or Permanent

-on or after June 17, 2008, may cause an expatriate to be subject to IRC §
+may cause an expatriate to be subject to IRC § 877A, which was enacted as

-877A, which was enacted as part of the Heroes Earnings Assistance and Relief
+part of the Heroes Earnings Assistance and Relief Tax Act (HEART) Act of

-Tax Act (HEART) Act of 2008.
-Generally, IRC § 877A imposes income tax on the
+2008.
+Generally, IRC § 877A imposes income tax on the net unrealized gain on

-net unrealized gain on property held by certain U.S. citizens or green card
+property held by certain U.S. citizens or green card holders who terminate

-holders who terminate their US residency as if their worldwide property had
+their US residency as if their worldwide property had been sold for its fair

-been sold for its fair market value on the day before the expatriation or
+market value on the day before the expatriation or residency termination

-have authority to issue regulations under IRC § 877A so further guidance is
+issue regulations under IRC § 877A.

 New Expatriation Law